PostHog/posthog.com/contents/blog/yc-2-years-on.md

 ## Money...

-YC has a Continuity Fund.
-This can invest in later stage companies.
+YC has a Continuity Fund that invests in later stage companies.

 We've been fortunate to partner with them.
-They've:
+They have:

 * invested roughly $20M
 * helped us stay focused on (the right) users in board meetings